Not art. Just stuff.

 Harry A Miller was one of the greatest automotive designers of the twentieth century, kicking the Deusenberg brothers' ass on American board tracks and ovals in the twenties.

 When the Indy formula changed with the Depression to make race cars look more like cars the public could buy, ace driver Leon Duray -- a/k/a The Black Prince (I kid you not) -- took two obsolete Miller Front Drive 91's, which had raced as the Packard Cable Specials, to Europe to see what kind of action he could drum up.
 At Monza, he broke the lap record during warmups, then blew the gearboxes (the cars were "roundy-rounders," not meant to turn except in a circle).
 The minds of the Europeans were also blown, as cars with three times the displacement could not keep up with the Prince's 1500 cc supercharged missiles.
 Ettore Bugatti in particular was intrigued, and he offered Duray two T-43 Bugattis -- the ne plus ultra of European luxury sports racing cars -- in exchange for the little 91s.
 Duray quickly accepted and decamped to Los Angeles.
 Each party thought they had gotten the better of the other, which in a certain sense is true.
 Duray pulled way more cash out of the deal than he could have by dumping two broken and obsolete race cars on the market, and Bugatti got donor cadavers from which he copied many important features in his race cars from the T-35 to the T-51 and, ultimately, the T-59.
 The "appropriation" of ideas was so strong that you could have put the Miller twin cam head directly on a Bugatti T 51 block!
 Automotive historian Griff Borgeson bought the two cars when he found them sitting derelict at the Bugatti factory in the late fifties.
 He donated one to the Indianapolis Speedway Museum and sold the other to Bill Harrah for his Vegas car museum.
 When Harrah's got bought by the Holiday Inn, the 91 went on the block and I bought it.
-After Chris Leydon got it running, and campaigned it for a while (including at the Monterey Historics, where I was invited by Monterey Historics founder Steve Earle to organize a "Miller Year" in 1993), I donated it to the Smithsonian, where it was once voted the single most popular car in its collection.
+After Chris Leydon got it running, I campaigned it for a while (including at the Monterey Historics, where I was invited by Monterey Historics founder Steve Earle to organize a "Miller Year" in 1993), I donated it to the Smithsonian, where it was once voted the single most popular car in its collection.
 When I restored it I also put back the original yellow and purple color scheme which had gotten somehow reversed during Harrah's quickie cosmetic restoration.
 Steve also made me a replica of the Black Prince's driving suit -- head to toe black, of course.
 Leon, seen here on the cover of Griff's book about the car, looked better in his than I ever did in mine.
 Preston Tucker may have gotten the Coppola biopic but Miller, who also died broke and on the skids, was just as much of a maverick American original.

 Commemorative patch